Wondering what it’s like to be a life coach? This is for you!

 And I’m here to share them, so that you can avoid my pain.

 So feel free to use what works for you, toss what doesn’t, and most importantly forge ahead on becoming a life coach.

 Frankly, the world could use more people like you, focused on helping others.

 Life Coach Business Lesson #1: You will be okay.

 You will be okay.

-If you are anxiously chewing your nails or fidgeting in your seat every time you think about becoming a life coach as your job, and you can’t seem to make forward progress because of FEARS and DOUBTS and maybe ENDING UP ON THE STREET, then I’m here to tell you that you will be okay.
+If you are anxiously chewing your nails or fidgeting in your seat every time you think about becoming a life coach as your full-time job, and you can’t seem to make forward progress because of FEARS and DOUBTS and maybe ENDING UP ON THE STREET, then I’m here to tell you that you will be okay.

-I was terrified when I became a coach, convinced that I would mostly likely fail and end up homeless on the street, which is why I justified not doing anything and instead staying in my fancy-pants consulting job for “just a little while longer.”
+Personally, I was terrified when I became a coach, convinced that I would mostly likely fail and end up homeless on the street, which is why I justified not doing anything and instead staying in my fancy-pants consulting job for “just a little while longer.”

 I only wish I had tried to do it a little sooner.